NEW CHORAL MUSIC FOR SOUTH AFRICA

 CHRISTMAS IN AFRICA (2017)

 Maike Watson (previously Gevers) is a Cape Town-based composer and performer.
 Throughout her childhood she played a variety of instruments from classical to jazz and rock.
 After completing a BSc (Mathematics) in 2009, she continued to study music and graduated with a MMus cum laude in 2013 after which she started a business working as a composer and music producer for the film, media and gaming industry.
 She has since worked on international feature films, pc, xbox, smartphone and tablet games as well as written and arranged music for international musicals and local groups.
-Her latest piano work, “Prälüd”, will be making its premiere at the ISCM festival in Vancouver in November 2017.
+Her latest piano work, “Prälüd”, made its premiere at the ISCM festival in Vancouver in November 2017.
 In addition to her work as a freelance composer and music producer, she is currently studying composition part-time under Professor Hofmeyr at UCT.